In a Glass Darkly: Green Tea

-"The Familiar"
+The Familiar

 A revised version of "The Watcher" (1851).
 A sea captain, living in Dublin, is stalked by "The Watcher", a strange dwarf who resembles a person from his past.
 He starts to hear accusatory voices all about him and eventually his fears solidify in the form of a sinister bird, a pet owl owned by his fiancée, Miss Montague.

-"Mr. Justice Harbottle"
+Mr. Justice Harbottle

-A revised version of "An Account of Some Strange Disturbances in Aungier Street" (1853).
 A cruel judge in the Court of Common Pleas, Elijah Harbottle, finds himself under attack by vengeful spirits, and in a disturbing dream he is condemned to death by a monstrous doppelgänger.
 The story is set between 1746 and 1748 and is retold by a Londoner, called Anthony Harman, from the account related in letters by an elderly friend.

 The Room in the Dragon Volant

-Not a ghost story but a notable mystery story, in 26 chapters, which includes the themes of drug-induced catalepsy and premature burial.
-A naïve young Englishman traveling in France attempts to save a beautiful and mysterious woman whom he is duped into believing to be the unhappily-married wife of the avaricious and sexagenarian count of St. Alyre.
+Not a ghost story but a notable mystery story, in 26 chapters, which includes the elements of drug-induced catalepsy and premature burial.
+A naïve young Englishman travelling in France attempts to save a beautiful and mysterious woman whom he is duped into believing to be the unhappily-married wife of the avaricious and sexagenarian count of St. Alyre.
 In the denouement it is revealed that the 'St. Alyres' belong to a gang of murderous thieves who bury their victims alive, having first paralysed them with a mysterious drug.
 The hero, young Richard Beckett, besotted with the gang's actress accomplice, narrowly escapes becoming the latest victim of their dastardly scheme.
 In the prologue Le Fanu describes the catalepsy-inducing drug employed by the St. Alyres as one of a class of 25 or so philtres known to mediaeval physicians, two of which are still used by the criminals of Dr. Hesselius’s day.
 The effects of the (fictional) drug, however, are curiously reminiscent of those of the alkaloid bulbocapnine, which occurs in the medicinal herb Corydalis cava, a plant known to mediaeval herbalists.

 Carmilla

 A tale of a female vampire, set in Styria, Austria.
-This story was to greatly influence Bram Stoker in writing Dracula (1897).
-It also served as the basis for several works in other media, such as Danish director Carl Theodor Dreyer's film Vampyr (1932); Hammer's film The Vampire Lovers (1970); Carmilla, a Canadian web series starring Natasha Negovanlis and Elise Bauman; and Carmilla (2019).
+This story was of great influence on Bram Stoker in writing Dracula (1897).
+It also served as the basis for several works in other media, such as Danish director Carl Theodor Dreyer's film Vampyr (1932); Hammer's film The Vampire Lovers (1970); Carmilla, a Canadian web series starring Natasha Negovanlis and Elise Bauman; and The Curse of Styria (2014).

 Reception

-In a letter to Sidney Colvin from W.E.
-Henley, Henley stated that his friend Robert Louis Stevenson admired the book.
+In a letter to Sidney Colvin from W. E. Henley, Henley stated that his friend Robert Louis Stevenson admired the book.
 Henley said "In a Glass Darkly was a book for which R.L.S. had a profound respect."
 Henley also said that the book had inspired his and Stevenson's play, The Hanging Judge.